dkesberg/starbound-libs/README.md

 // get connected players as an sorted array of playernames
 $players = $info->clients;

-// get parsetime (only for parsing the logfile)
+// get parsetime in seconds (only for parsing the logfile)
 $parsetime = $info->parsetime;

 ```